-Choose your settings options and follow the instructions on screen.Click Confirm then Next to continue.
+6. Choose your settings options and follow the instructions on screen.
+Click Confirm then Next to continue.

-7. Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
+- Important If you have apps installed on your PC, they will be removed. - 7.
+Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
 Click Reset to continue.
 This will take a while and your PC will restart.